Connectivity and Irreducibility of Algebraic Varieties of Finite Unit Norm Tight Frames: Connectivity of the subset of NOD frames in

-Now, we use the exact same chaperone argument for the case of connecting orthonormal bases to rearrange $H$ so that the first $d+1$ vectors in $H$ form a simplex.
-Note that, while transposing the order of vectors using chaperones, the intermediate frames will always contain a simplex and hence remain NOD.
+Now, we use Lemma \ref{swapping} to rearrange $H$ so that the first $d+1$ vectors in $H$ form a member of $\mathcal{F}_{d+1,d}^\mathbb{F}$.
+Note that the intermediate frames in the path produced by Lemma \ref{swapping} will always contain at least $d$ vectors from a member of $\mathcal{F}_{d+1,d}^\mathbb{F}$, and hence all these intervening frames along the path are NOD.

-Finally, we finish the proof by recalling that frames containing a simplex as the first $d+1$ vectors may be connected using a path through NOD frames, and hence we can construct a path between the NOD frames $F$ and $G$. \end{proof}
+Finally, we finish the proof by observing that our paths produced in Theorem \ref{realconnect} to connect frames containing a member of $\mathcal{F}_{d+1,d}^\mathbb{F}$ as the first $d+1$ vectors always consist of frames which have at least $d$ members of a frame from $\mathcal{F}_{d+1,d}^\mathbb{F}$.
+Thus, the final paths connecting $F$ and $G$ also avoid the OD frames, and the proof is complete.\end{proof}